The Best of South Africa

 Day 18 Cape Town - In flight

-Some free time this morning before we transfer to the airport for a scheduled South African Airways flight to Johannesburg and onward flight to London.
+Some free time this morning before we transfer to the airport for your return flight to the UK.

 Day 19 UK

 Upon arrival your Titan vehicle will be waiting for the journey home.